 As with other drivers, pedestrians and cyclists can make their claim through the Motor Insurance Bureau.

-Below we look more in depth at some of the different types of hit and run claims people make with us.
+Below we look more in-depth at some of the different types of hit and run claims people make with us.
+And we also note how this could shape the compensation for a hit and run accident that you may receive.

 Fatal hit and run accidents